brainboxdotcc/DPP/docpages/Z_04_EXAMPLE.md

 ### 4. Attach to another event to reveice messages

-If you want to receive messages, you should also attach your program to the `on_message_crete` event (dpp::custer::on_message_create) which is the same as the Discord.js `message` event.
+If you want to receive messages, you should also attach your program to the `on_message_create` event (dpp::cluster::on_message_create) which is the same as the Discord.js `message` event.
 You add this to your program after the `on_ready` event:

 ~~~~~~~~~~~~~~{.cpp}
 #include <dpp/dpp.h>